Skip to main content Skip to office menu Skip to footer

 Communication; verification of identity.

-The secretary of state must verify the identity of the applicant or program participant before discussing any data related to certification or otherwise related to the applicant or program participant.
+Except when discussing a participant's name and designated address, the secretary of state must verify the identity of the applicant or program participant before discussing any data related to certification or otherwise related to the applicant or program participant.

 Subp.
 5.